hey-august/airlock/devlog.md

 ## Todo

+	- [ ] Figure out why `cd` by itself sends you to an empty dir from which there is no return
+	- [ ] fix font symbols
 	- [ ] Test and write up usage with VSCode DevContainers extension
 	- [ ] Add "development servers" section to readme
 	- [ ] Fix Homebrew install (not consistently working)
 	- [x] Allocate more memory

 ---

+## 31-10-2025 🎃

+Ran `locale` and found that everything was set to basic POSIX, which maybe explains the lack of Unicode symbol support.

+Adding this to Dockerfile: `ENV LANG=C.UTF-8 LC_ALL=C.UTF-8`

 ## 30-10-2025